Another shipment sent to Armenia in transit through territory of Azerbaijan

 Another supply from Russia to Armenia has been carried out in transit through the territory of Azerbaijan.

-Today, 280 tons of grain, consisting of four wagons, and 277 tons of fertilizer, consisting of four wagons, were dispatched from Bilajari station in the direction of Boyuk Kesik.
+Today, 139 tons of grain, consisting of two wagons, and 138 tons of fertilizer, consisting of two wagons, were dispatched from Bilajari station in the direction of Boyuk Kesik.

 Alongside transit operations, petroleum products are also exported from Azerbaijan to Armenia.
 To date, more than 10,000 tons of diesel, 979 tons of AI-92, and 2,955 tons of AI-95 gasoline have been exported from Azerbaijan to Armenia.